kserve/kserve/test/benchmark/README.md

 ```bash
 kubectl apply -f ./sklearn_vegeta_cfg.yaml
 ```
-- Create the benchmark job
+- Create the benchmark job using [vegeta](https://github.com/tsenart/vegeta) Note that you can configure pod anti-affinity to run vegeta on a different node on which the inference pod is running.
 ```bash
 kubectl create -f ./sk_benchmark.yaml
 ```

 #### CC=8 With queue proxy and activator on the request path
-Create an `InferenceService` with `ContainerCurrency`(cc) set to 8 which equals to the number of codes on the node.
+Create an `InferenceService` with `ContainerCurrency`(cc) set to 8 which is equal to the number of cores on the node.
 ```yaml
 apiVersion: "serving.kubeflow.org/v1alpha2"
 kind: "InferenceService"